FN-FAL113/FN-FAL-s-Amplifications/README.md

 ### Special Mentions
-Credits to Jeff(LiteXpansion) and Walshy(SF) for their utils and generator methods

 Credits to waleks for the SMG based gens (now under the hands of Sefiraat and Variananora)

 Big credits to the owners of the head textures used in this addon